 After this challenging hike we stopped in Lake Louise Village for a hearty lunch before continuing to our next destination… Peyto Lake!

 Yes, the water really is that blue!
-I had seem so many photos of this lake on Instagram, however I was afraid that some serious photoshopping was taking place.
-Well let me tell, this lake will blow you away!
+I had seen so many photos of Peyto lake on Instagram, however, I was afraid that some serious photoshopping was taking place.
+Well, let me tell you, the magnificent color of this lake will blow you away!

-The lake is super accessible, located right off of the Icefields Parkway. from the Bow Summit exit.
-From the parking lot it is just a 10 minute walk to Peyto Lake lookout.
+The lake is super easy to get to, located right off of the Icefields Parkway, via the Bow Summit exit.
+From the parking lot it is just a 10-minute walk to Peyto Lake lookout.
 There are also other hike options available for those looking to get away from the crowds.
 We decided to simply wander a bit to the right to getting a better view.
+Please note, although I am wearing converse in this photo, I highly recommend packing proper hiking boots.

 This lake is super accessible because the parking lot is just steps from this magical spot!

 Tunnel Mountain is a super fun, easy hike starting right in the town of Banff!
 The hike takes about 1.5 hours round trip, allowing time for some photos of course, and is relatively easy.
-At the summit you’ll be rewarded with some sprawling fews of the town below!
+At the summit, you’ll be rewarded with some sprawling views of the town below!
+It is the perfect addition to this Banff itinerary.
 There was some live music echoing through the mountains while we were up there which made for a magical experience!

-We planned to head over and conquer the East End of the Rumble hike and Grassi Lakes next, however the snowy weather made that impossible.
-We opted for a quite afternoon shopping and sipping tea at the Bicycle Cafe in Canmore.
+We planned to head over and conquer the East End of the Rumble hike and Grassi Lakes next, however, the snowy weather made that impossible.
+We opted for a quiet afternoon shopping and sipping tea at the Bicycle Cafe in Canmore.
+If you’re interested in learning more about the Grassi Lakes Hike you can check out an awesome guide by a fellow blogger.